There are many benefits for businesses that engage with students at local secondary schools and colleges.

 An ideal opportunity to link directly to the labour market, successful placements can lead to engaging a part-time or seasonal employee, an apprentice, or even a new full-time worker.

 "We've got 12 students booked in for work experience so far this year, and recently gave presentations at three local high schools about working in the film industry.
 We actively encourage and mentor students so that we can support them on their journey.
-As a company, we feel that work experience is super important, particularly given the effects of lockdowns on some students' social skills and confidence."
+As a company, we feel that work experience is super important, particularly given the effects of the Covid lockdowns on some students' social skills and confidence."

 Phil Miller, MD, DreamingFish